mbm1972/lda_topic_model_pfp/README.md

 ----

 ## 2.0 Project Outline / Problem Statement
-Postcards for Parents, a digital parenting advice and community platform, was interested in learning if there were any gaps in there content, in terms of relevance for their users.
-To this end, topic modeling was performed on a sample of posts from the reddit.com parenting group to identify the general topics of interest among this population.
-These topics will then be reviewed against the client's content for gap analysis and will serve as a basis for possible product modification or extention.
+The client, a digital parenting advice and community platform, was interested in learning if there were any gaps in thier content, in terms of relevant topics for their users.
+To this end, topic modeling was performed on a sample of posts from the reddit.com parenting group to identify the general topics of interest among this population and validate the client's topical strategy.
+The resulting topics produced by the analysis will then be reviewed against the client's content for gap analysis and will serve as a basis for possible product modification or extention.

 To this end, Latent Dirichlet Allocation (LDA) will be leveraged to generate the topic clusters present in the reddit parenting posts.